webkey-auth/webkey-auth.github.io/README.md

 Tradeoffs
 =========

+The user's auth is stored permenantly somewhere on the machine, rather than being permanently stored only in a person's head like a password.
+* This makes webkey more vulnerable to brute force and heuristic attacks than server-based password auth.
+Using an additional PIN can mitigate this.

 The user's derived AES key is stored in hashed form via pbkdf2 in browser localStorage
 * This means they're on the disk, and that if you don't explicitly log out, they will persist on the disk indefinitely past their expiration date if webkey-auth.github.io isn't accessed by the user for a long time.
     * One workaround might be to require that a user keep a webkey window open, and once that window closes they would be logged out.
 That window could communicate the user's key via temporary use of localStorage or webRTC.